vegardit/haxe-concurrent/README.md

         var executor = Executor.create(3);  // <- 3 means to use a thread pool of 3 threads on platforms that support threads
         // depending on the platform either a thread-based or timer-based implementation is returned

-        // define a task to be executed concurrently/async/scheduled var myTask=function():Date {
+        // define a function to be executed concurrently/async/scheduled (return type can also be Void) var myTask=function():Date {
             trace("Executing...");
             return Date.now();